vladgitx/create-og-app/README.md

 # Open Godfather CLI

 CLI for kickstarting your Open Godfather project.
-It downloads the server files, it builds the .pwn entry point, and more.
+It downloads the server files, the Streamer plugin, it builds the .pwn entry point, and more.

 ## Usage